Why Bariatric Surgery Often Outperforms Medications

 Bariatric Surgery: One Procedure, Lifelong Results

-Bariatric surgery involves a short hospital stay and structured recovery, followed by continuous medical and lifestyle support.
-Capital Surgeons Group offers:
+Surgery involves a short hospital stay, a structured recovery, and ongoing medical and lifestyle support.
+At Capital Surgeons Group, we offer:

-We provide comprehensive evaluations, pre-surgical education, and long-term follow-up to ensure your success.
+Capital Surgeons Group provides comprehensive evaluations, pre-surgical education, and long-term follow-up to ensure lasting success.

 • Common side effects: nausea, constipation, fatigue, gastrointestinal issues